 It’s time to take back your yard!
 Living in fear of being the main course in a mosquito’s evening meal can be a thing of the past if you follow the proper steps for prevention.
 Learn about a few products that decrease the mosquito population and other ways to keep them away from your next yard party.

-Mow your lawn frequently to eliminate the mosquito’s from creating a habitat in your yard.
+Mow your lawn frequently to eliminate the mosquitoes from creating a habitat in your yard.
 For added protection, use a yard spray designed for mosquito prevention.
-Many out on the market last up to 2 weeks and are made of natural ingredients and can be applied to lawns, patios, gardens, barns and more.
+Many out on the market last up to 2 weeks and are made of natural ingredients and can be applied to lawns, patios, gardens, barns, and more.

 Consider adding a mosquito trap system like a Dynatrap indoor and Outdoor Mosquito Trap.
 Activating one in your area can protect up to 1/4 acre.
-It is safe, silent, and simple to use plus it’s eco-friendly design does not harm environment or beneficial insects.
-Place it areas between your sitting areas and woods, water sources or shrubs.
+It is safe, silent, and simple to use plus its eco-friendly design does not harm the environment or beneficial insects.
+Place it areas between your sitting areas and woods, water sources, or shrubs.
 The mosquitos will be attracted towards the trap instead of you.

-Indoor Mosquito Control Just because you are inside doesn’t mean you are off limits from mosquito’s.
+Indoor Mosquito Control Just because you are inside doesn’t mean you are off-limits from mosquitoes.
 These pests can find the smallest gaps and cracks to get into your home.
 Make sure you seal off areas where insects can fly in with a gap and crack product.
-There are pest specific products like Great Stuff Pest Foam Sealant that specially formulated to block pests and expands to fill, seal and insulate gaps up to 1″.
+There are pest-specific products like Great Stuff Pest Foam Sealant that specially formulated to block pests and expands to fill, seal and insulate gaps up to 1″.

 Get any torn screens from doors and windows repaired.
 You can do it yourself with the right screen repair tools and patches or at many Ace Hardware locations there are store services that can take care of this for you.